When I decline an invite in Upwork, I still take it as an opportunity help the client with whatever little I can to

 Often people select a checkbox that best suits the reason for declining the project and click the decline button.

-I always do that and it has really worked well in my favor as well to build trust among clients.
+I always do that, and it has worked well in my favor as well to build trust among clients.

-So let me share with you what I write to clients when I am declining their invite and how it works for me.
+So let me share with you what I write to clients when I am declining their invite which works really well for me.

 Often reasons are: